lanc3javier/view_shedding/README.md

 This R-based spatial engine automates the placement of telecommunications antennas for agricultural robotics.
 It identifies the "Ideal Spot" along a field perimeter to maximize signal coverage while accounting for terrain, crop height, and robot dimensions.

+# 📂 Recommended Folder Setup
+You should place your R Script and your Input Folder at the same level.
+Here is how your project folder should look on your computer:

+Project_Root_Folder/ (Give this any name, e.g., "Antenna_Project")

+📄 antenna_engine.R (The code I gave you)

+📄 antenna-optimization-engine.Rproj (Optional: An RStudio Project file)

+📁 input_fields/ (Create this manually and drop your KML/GPKG files here)

+📁 Field_Analysis_Results/ (The script will create this automatically)

 ## 🛠️ How It Works
 The engine performs a batch-processed viewshed analysis using the **WhiteboxTools** geospatial library.